Back to insights

 Only a handful of these projects have received funds through the voluntary carbon market (VCM).
 In 2011, the Kasigau Corridor project in Kenya became the first project to issue carbon credits for REDD+ under the Verified Carbon Standard (VCS).

-As of March 2023, the global voluntary carbon market (hereafter: VCM) project data available to CEEZER indicates that there are nearly 200 REDD+ projects recorded at either Verra or Plan Vivo.
+As of March 2023, the global voluntary carbon market (VCM) project data available to CEEZER indicates that there are nearly 200 REDD+ projects recorded at either Verra or Plan Vivo.
 91 of these projects are currently active, i.e. they have completed the registration process and have either issued or will soon issue credits.
 The majority of these projects are located in South America (54), followed by Africa (21), Asia (8), North America (7), and Oceania (1).
 Over 60% of all registered REDD+ projects have associated co-benefits, which is significantly higher than the 23% seen in the general VCM landscape.

 It is interesting to point out that the "carbon efficiency" (i.e. the ability to avoid emissions per area) of these REDD+ projects varies greatly.
 Projects with higher carbon efficiency will avoid more emissions (and thus generate more credits) per hectare of land.
 According to our data, the average estimated annual emission reductions per hectare is around 4.4 tons of CO2 – but many projects have a factor between 0.1 and 10 times that.
 The extent of this variance depends greatly on the local context of the project, including whether the project area is facing unplanned or planned deforestation, or parameters such as biomass density.
 While carbon efficiency seems to be an accessible indicator for project quality, the high variance illustrates one of the main challenges of this project type: the identification of a suitable baseline that fundamentally influences the carbon efficiency value.